Roman Cyprus: Kourion

 The stadium, also excavated by the Pennsylvania University Museum, was located in the northwestern region of Kourion with its U-shaped foundation and three entrance gates still standing today and remarkably preserved.
 It is thought to have been built around the 2nd century AD under the Antonine emperors and remained in use until around 400 AD.
 It likely accommodated around 6,000 spectators and consisted of a long oval race track for runners and chariot races.
-An account can be found of its last race and destruction, provided by a Cypriote writing a fictional account of the Life of St. Barnabas in the fifth century.
+An account can be found of its last race and destruction, provided by a Cypriote writing a fictional account of the life of Staint Barnabas in the fifth century.

 The necropolis was excavated by Cesnola in 1876, and then more reliably under George McFadden who dug 95 pits and uncovered 9 tombs, only one of which he published.
 This tomb, named Tomb 8, was likely constructed in the third century BC and used up until the first century AD.
 The other unpublished tombs also seemed to have had similarly extended periods of use.
-The knowledge regarding Kourion's tombs is not at this point extensive.
-We only know that they were "extremely large and elaborate".
-However, they are certainly worth further study.
-Tombs are significant sources of information as they are crucial in determining burial practice and are often rich in pottery and other grave goods which can be fairly well preserved.
+The knowledge regarding Kourion's tombs is not extensive.
+They are known to be "extremely large and elaborate".